-Further information regarding introduction meeting and accommodation will be sent by e-mail to all admitted students.
+Further information regarding introduction meetings and accommodation will be sent by email to all admitted students.

-If Halmstad University is not notified in beforehand, late applications will not be processed.
+If Halmstad University is not notified beforehand, late applications will not be processed.

 The courses and programmes available for exchange students has specific entry requirements based on previous studies and language skills.